The Truth Behind 12 Popular Disney Park Rumors

 Gustavo Caballero/South Beach Photo/Shutterstock

 False.
 It’s true that Disney Cast Members like to create as immersive an experience as possible.
 So when rumors started to spread that the Toy Story characters would instantly freeze or even drop to the ground, imitating actual immobile toys, if someone yelled that their human “owner” was coming, they seemed plausible.
 The rumor originated in 2013 as a meme that quickly went viral.
 But no, the characters won’t do this.
 Some theorists claim that the original meme photo was totally staged.
-Others insists that, yes, the Cast Members did do this at one point, but once the meme went viral and park guests started testing it all the time, the Cast Members couldn’t continue doing it, for safety and sanity reasons.
+Others insist that, yes, the Cast Members did do this at one point, but once the meme went viral and park guests started testing it all the time, the Cast Members couldn’t continue doing it, for safety and sanity reasons.

 The rumor gained new life when Hollywood Studios’ Toy Story Land opened in 2018, but it’s still false.
 If you do say “Andy’s coming” around a Toy Story character, Inquisitr says, the character may say something like, “Andy’s away at college!” and/or “look” around for Andy and then just shrug.